Senate Office Holders

 Deputy President and Chair of Committees

-Senator Stephen Parry from Tasmania is the Deputy President and Chair of Committees.
+Senator Gavin Marshall from Victoria is the Deputy President and Chair of Committees.
 This office is also elected by senators, in accordance with Chapter 3 of the standing orders.
-The Deputy President’s role is to relieve the President in the Senate and to perform the other duties of President when Senator Hogg is absent.
-As Chair of Committees, Senator Parry presides when the Senate is sitting as a ‘committee of the whole’ to consider legislation in detail.
+The Deputy President’s role is to relieve the President in the Senate and to perform the other duties of President when Senator Parry is absent.
+As Chair of Committees, Senator Marshall presides when the Senate is sitting as a ‘committee of the whole’ to consider legislation in detail.
 He also manages a panel of senators who act as Temporary Chairs of Committees.

 The Deputy President is the chair of the Procedure Committee, and a member of the House Committee.
 He also chairs meetings of the chairs of the Senate’s legislative and general purpose standing committees, which may consider and report to the Senate on any matters that relate to the committees’ operations.